Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

 - EXP SIM: "Camera placement optimisation for 2D DIC FEMU"
 - EXP SIM: "A rendering engine for UQ of IRT sensors"

+# HOW TO: 2D DIC
+- Start with a simple pixel wise DIC algorithm to get a starting point
+- Start with pure numpy and scipy version then build own interp/opt

+- Speckle generator:
+    - Allow noise, gaussian blurring, digitisation, format saving
+- 2D image deformation:
+    - Update existing 2D image deformation in pyvale to use pyvista to do interp
+    - Update masking to remove alpha shape - use the edge function
+    - Simplify code and make core to pyvale
+    - Generate test cases for 640x480 images on rectangular ROIs
+- Shape functions:
+    - Start with rigid
+    - Then add affine
+- Correlation criteria:
+    - Implement all the different correlation criteria with good pre-calcs
+- Optimisers:
+    - Start with Nelder-Mead
+    - Implement Levenberg-Marquadt
+    - Need to return the residual
+- Interpolation
+    - Use scipy to do spline interp on image
+    - Build own spline interp in cython
+- Generate a test case run in 2D through DICE

 ## TODO: `CameraRaster`
 - Speed up edge function calculation using stepwise optimisation on SAP